My strengths include:

 Park customers buy the benefit(s) provided by a product.
 Park stores need to identify the benefits of their products and classify them as weak, medium or strong.
 A healthy inventory will have a majority of medium to strong products.
 Products do not sell, the benefits of the product do.

 Can a park store product be interpretive?
 What qualities or traits make a product interpretive?

 If you work in a nature center, park association store, outdoor retail shop, or just feel that products should "engage" customers, these questions can help; they have been mapped to the six interpretive principles crafted by the Father of Interpretation, Freeman Tilden.
 These principles were re-stated in Beck and Cables’, Interpretation for the 21st Century, and are shown here:

-We have experience working with multiple stakeholders at various levels/departments across for-profit and non-profit organizations.» Software Development Clients
+I have experience working with multiple stakeholders at various levels/departments across for-profit and non-profit organizations.» Software Development Clients

 Created a suite of four interpretive graphics featuring natural landmarks within Sequoia and Kings Canyon National Parks.

 Developed an interpretive WPA-style graphic featuring National Seashore's re-introduced population of Tule Elk.

 Designed a suite of five graphics featuring state parks in the greater Lake Tahoe area.